WANGkevinCUHK/Bundle_eric/README.md

 > > Flask integrates seamlessly with other popular Python libraries and tools, which allows teams to incrementally expand the functionality and performance of their applications as needed.

 ####  mysql database
-> 1. stable and reliable
+> 1. Stable and reliable
 > > The mysql database is mature and stable, with a lower probability of incompatibility and bugs, preventing the team from getting stuck in the early stages of development.
 > 2. Strong eco-support
 > > The combination of mysql and flask is stable and easy to use.